jjcanell77/LADP--EFC/Instructions.md

     public string?
 Phone { get; set; }
     public string?
 Website { get; set; }
     public string?
 Description { get; set; }
-    public List<ResourceTags> ResourceTags { get; } = []; // One-to-Many relationship with Tag
+    public List<Tag> Tag { get; } = []; // Many-to-Many relationship with Tag through the join table ResourceTags
     public List<BusinessHours> BusinessHours { get; set; } = [];// One-to-Many relationship with BusinessHours
 }
 ```
-The table for ResourceTags creates a [Many-to-One](https://learn.microsoft.com/en-us/ef/core/modeling/relationships/many-to-many) relationship between FoodResource and Tag by linking TagId and FoodResourceId.
-This is because FoodResource can have have many associated tags, and each Tag can in turn be associated with any number of FoodResource giving us the [one-to-many relationship](https://learn.microsoft.com/en-us/ef/core/modeling/relationships/one-to-many).
+[Many-to-Many](https://learn.microsoft.com/en-us/ef/core/modeling/relationships/many-to-many) relationships are used when any number entities of one entity type is associated with any number of entities of the same or another entity type.
+For example, a FoodResource can have many associated Tags, and each Tag can in turn be associated with any number of FoodResource.
+In our particular situation this [relationship](https://learn.microsoft.com/en-us/ef/core/modeling/relationships/many-to-many#many-to-many-with-class-for-join-entity) is made between FoodResource and Tag by joining TagId and FoodResourceId using ResourceTags.
 - Should look something like:
 ```
 public class ResourceTags
 {
     public int TagId { get; set; }
     public int FoodResourceId { get; set; }
-    public Tag Tag { get; set; } = null!; // Many-to-One relationship with Tag

-    public FoodResource FoodResource { get; set; } = null!; // Many-to-One relationship with FoodResource }
+}
 ```